aptible/www/src/markdown/legal/privacy.md

   * The steps we take to protect your information.

 **Scope:** This Privacy Statement applies to the information that we obtain through your use of Aptible products and services, including our website ([https://www.aptible.com][0]), our Aptible Deploy and Aptible Comply platforms, social media, communications, and web-based tools (collectively, our "Services").
-For a current list of the Services and vendors covered by this Privacy Statement, see our [Subvendor Directory][9].
+For a current list of the Services and vendors covered by this Privacy Statement, see our [Subprocessor Directory][9].

 This Privacy Statement does not apply to personal information arising from Aptible’s employment-related activities.
 Except to the extent that a third party provides services on our behalf (such as a SaaS vendor), this Privacy Statement also does not apply to the practices of third parties to which we may link or otherwise refer you, such as consultants, pen testing firms, audit firms, and other vendors.